-UNDERSTANDING AND MITIGATING DISPARITIES IN BLADDER CANCER CARE ealthy People 2030 defines health disparities as "a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage."
-Bladder cancer is the sixth most common cancer in the United States2 and is primarily a disease of White males over the age of 55.
+UNDERSTANDING AND MITIGATING DISPARITIES IN BLADDER CANCER CARE ealthy People 2030 defines health disparities as "a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage."1 Bladder cancer is the sixth most common cancer in the United States and is primarily a disease of White males 55 years and older.
 However, disparities in evaluation, management, and mortality persist in patient populations where bladder cancer is less common.
 It is critical for multidisciplinary care teams to be aware of these disparities in order to effectively reach underserved patient populations.